EBM 2.0 Interpretation Principles

 - End the use of the dichotomous concept of “statistical significance” with arbitrary meaningless thresholds for p-values and confidence intervals

-- Use p values as likelihood ratios (aka Bayes Factors) to convert pre-test probabilities (aka prior probability) of a finding being real into post-test probabilities (aka posterior probability), where the study is the “test” and the p value is viewed as the “accuracy” of the test.
+- Use p values as likelihood ratios (aka Bayes Factors) to convert pre-test probabilities (aka prior probability) of a finding being real into post-test probabilities (aka posterior probability), where the study is the “test” and the p value is viewed as the test result and accuracy.

 - Explicitly “price-in” bias